 - Mr. P purchased a well known brand of ready made pie.
 He bit in to the pie and snapped a tooth as there was a small piece of metal in the pie.
 His dental bill exceeded £2,000.
 He received £4,000 in compensation.

-What you need for a successful personal injury claim
+What you need for a successful faulty product claim

 In terms of the injury side of the claim, there has to be a recognised injury and medical treatment has to have been sought and received by the claimant.
 Most injured clients get medical treatment in A&E or from their GP, or a chiropractor, osteopath or physio.
 This provides medical evidence, and if it’s noted on your medical records, it can be proven what injury you had.